nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Class Structure</ins>

-The `SeeAllEntriesCommand` class has the following attributes:
+The `SeeAllEntriesCommand` class has the following key attributes:

 - _start_: The starting date from which Financial Entries are to be listed. `null` if there is no starting date.
 - _end_: The ending date up to which Financial Entries should be listed. `null` if there is no ending date.